How Do You Know If Honey Is Good Quality?

 Our many relationships with North American beekeepers means we can bring you honey from multiple varietals to create a consistent and delicious taste and texture.
 So, there’s a blend of pollen in that classic Nature Nate’s honey on your kitchen counter, all made by North American bees.
 We always know the source of our honey.
 Do you?

 Real honey = minimally processed

 There are no regulations for honey producers.
 While many care about the honey they produce, some have found ways to cut corners to increase revenue.
 Because there currently is no governing body to regularly test honey supply, we have taken it upon ourselves to ensure that our beekeeper partners comply with guidelines set by the U.S. Food and Drug Administration (FDA).

 Our standards go higher: Nature Nate’s honey never includes adulteration of any kind and must have low moisture content and proper acidity.
 Our testing also checks for commonly used pesticides or antibiotics and verifies that beekeepers added nothing to the end product.
 This makes us feel good about bringing our raw and unfiltered honey to your table.

-When we receive honey from the hive, we gently warm it to maintain natural properties.
-High temperatures kill the benefits of raw honey, including essential vitamins and enzymes.
+When we receive honey from the hive, we gently warm it to help protect it’s natural properties.
 While some companies turn to high heating processes for a quick pour and speedy production, we love the slow and low approach for the resulting taste and quality.
 With honey, patience truly is a virtue.

 Finally, crystallized honey means your honey is delicious, good to eat, and has the good stuff: pollen that remains because the honey is minimally processed.
 Crystallization is a natural process where liquid honey turns semi-solid, with an almost “granular” look.
 It is telltale sign you’re buying real honey.

 Real honey: made by bees and bottled by responsible people